thorn91/PS5-Availability-Dashboard/README.md

 Make frustration more frantic and just maybe, hopefully, beat out a scalper or two.

+Ironically, I found a PS5 late at Sam's club while setting up their module.
+So I guess this worked after all.

 # Stores Curated

 Disclaimer: no terms of service or Robots.txt rules were violated in _any_ of these searches.
 Everything is above board, legal, and done through official APIs whenever possible.